trainline/environment-manager/docs/user-guide/permissions.md

 ![Create new User Screen](/environment-manager/assets/images/create-new-user.png)

-When creating a new set of permissions, you will need to supply a name, and that name will need to match the name of a user or group within Active Directory.
+When creating a new set of permissions, you will need to supply a name, and that name will need to match the name of a user or group within LDAP.
 When editing an existing set, you will not be able to change the name.
 Instead, create a new set.

 When creating or editing a permission set you must supply a properly formatted JSON array of permissions.
 The UI will not allow you to save a set until it is valid.